The Sleep Guy’s Waffle Free Summary

 What about the springs?

-The first is the addition of a layer called the ‘AirGrid’.
+It has an additional layer called the ‘AirGrid’.
 This sits on top of memory foam and two other foam layers.
 AirGrid is essentially another foam layer, but it has lots of gaps in it to help air circulate better.

 What about the Emma mattresses sold at John Lewis?